Perturbative QCD: Conclusions

 In the following, we will give a brief review of the state of the art in the calculation of perturbative QCD corrections.
 We will focus mainly on the calculation of multi-loop scattering amplitudes and the handling of IR divergences.
-For details about resummation and parton showers we refer to the chapters by {\it Giovanni Stagnitto} and {\it J\"urgen Reuter}.
+For details about resummation and parton showers we refer to Refs.~\cite{Stagnitto:2025air,Reuter:2025imz}.